Azure/azure-storage-net/README.md

 complete Azure SDK, please see the [Microsoft Azure .NET Developer Center][].

 > Note:
 > As of 9.4.0, the Table service is not supported by this library.
-> If you require Table support at the present time, remain on the pre-9.4 [WindowsAzure.Storage][] NuGet package.
+> Table support is being provided by [CosmosDB][Microsoft.Azure.Cosmos.Table].

 ## Features